AdaCore/learn/content/courses/advanced-ada/chapters/oo_prog.rst

 Using null procedures
 ~~~~~~~~~~~~~~~~~~~~~

 Since Ada 2005, we have the notion of null procedures.
+As
-A null procedure is
+:ref:`discussed previously <Null_Procedures>`, a null procedure is
 a procedure that is declared using :ada:`is null` and logically has an
 empty body.
 Fortunately, null procedures are allowed in interface
 definitions --- they define the default behavior of such a subprogram as